We take your privacy very seriously. We are not in the business of selling or monetizing your data in any way.

 Unread facilitates each web-based login process by opening a Safari View Controller.
 Unread ensures that the initial URL for the Safari View Controller is an HTTPS URL.
 Beyond that, Unread has no way to ensure that the entire login process happens via HTTPS.

-The Unread Redirect URLs for Inoreader and NewsBlur point to a web site under our control.
-This can result in an authorization code being transmitted to our web server at the end of the login process, but Unread uses Universal Links to avoid this under most circumstances.
-Our web servers only use the authorization code to send it back to the Unread app.
-Our web servers are configured to exclude OAuth redirect requests from access logs.
+The Unread Redirect URLs for Inoreader and NewsBlur point to a web server under our control.
+This results in an authorization code being transmitted to our web server at the end of the login process.
+Our web servers only use the authorization code to send it back to Unread.
+Our web servers do not log OAuth redirect requests.

 Feedly supports Redirect URLs with custom URL schemes.
 Therefore Feedly authorization codes are never transmitted to our web servers.

-We maintain an Unread web service in order to send important announcements to our customers and to gather anonymized analytics.
+Unread uses a web service that we maintain.
 Communication with this web service takes place exclusively via HTTPS.
 Unread uses public key pinning to validate the authenticity of this web service.

-Unread sends anonymous usage information to the Unread Web Service for the sole purpose of prioritizing improvements to the app.
+Unread sends anonymous usage information to the Unread Web Service.
+Golden Hill Software needs and uses this information for the sole purpose of improving Unread.
 Usage information that Unread sends includes:

 - Settings, such as whether “Mark Read on Open” is enabled

-- Whether you use certain features of the app
+- Whether you use certain features of Unread

 - Which feed services you use